Jerrytd579/CS-546/readme.md

 # Welcome to CS-546!
-Here you will find the lecture slides as well as the lecture code for each lecture.
+Here are my lecture notes and associated files for CS-546, Spring 2021

-## Current Semester: Spring 2020 A/B/WS Sections
+## Current Semester: Spring 2021 A Section

-### Slack

-We use Slack for course communication.
-You will find the invitation link on Canvas in the course modules.